RanwanWu/PSNet/README.md

 # PSNet
-you can download the results maps: links(https://pan.baidu.com/s/1aVHjW0WdIDIDvbHeC1ypNg)  keywors(NEPU)
+Test maps of vgg16 and vgg19 backbones of our model can be download from here(https://pan.baidu.com/s/1aVHjW0WdIDIDvbHeC1ypNg)  keywors(NEPU)